remyla/damas-core/README.md

 ```
 docker-compose up
 ```
-Open a web browser:
+In a web browser, open:
 ```
 http://localhost
 ```
-Then read the [damas-core Wiki](https://github.com/remyla/damas-core/wiki) to configure and customize your server.
+Read the [wiki](https://github.com/remyla/damas-core/wiki) to configure your server for your needs.

 # Demo
 Visit the demo server at https://demo.damas.io